-Since the transfer of the sovereignty of Hong Kong from British to PRC, the local residents of Hong Kong are worried about their freedom, since the encroachment of Hong Kong has substantially increased, that has forced the local Hong Kong residents to feels like second class citizens.
+Since the transfer of the sovereignty of Hong Kong from the British to the PRC, the local residents of Hong Kong are worried about their freedom, since the encroachment of Hong Kong has substantially increased, which has forced the local Hong Kong residents to feel like second-class citizens.

-The Hong Kong Independence movement has significantly gained the support of people all around the world, citing the human rights violation and ethnic cleansing attempts by China.
+The Hong Kong Independence movement has significantly gained the support of people all around the world, citing human rights violations and ethnic cleansing attempts by China.

-Hong Kong Independence movement got an upper hand with the 2015 Hong Kong Electrol Reform, allowing the Hongkongers to have Universal Suffrage, i.e. Right to Vote regardless of any social status either by race or status or gender or ethnicity.
+Hong Kong Independence movement got an upper hand with the 2015 Hong Kong Electoral Reform, allowing Hongkongers to have Universal Suffrage, i.e. Right to Vote regardless of any social status either by race or status or gender or ethnicity.

 In Hong Kong, according to a survey, around 68% of people demand Hong Kong as a separate nation, but only 3.6% think that it is actually possible to get rid of the Chinese government in Hong Kong.

-Taiwan, officially known as the “Republic of China” is actually a split result of the Chinese Civil War, that gave the Chinese Communist Party with the People’s Republic of China the governing authority to the Mainland China, that has colonized many other nations, and the original democratic governing party of China the “Republic of China” moved to Taiwan.
+Taiwan, officially known as the “Republic of China” is actually a split result of the Chinese Civil War, which gave the Chinese Communist Party with the People’s Republic of China the governing authority to Mainland China, which has colonized many other nations, and the original democratic governing party of China the “Republic of China” moved to Taiwan.

 The PRC claims Taiwan as a part of China, which is highly resisted by Taiwan and the local Taiwanese people.